jenkinsci/jenkins/CONTRIBUTING.md

 ### Running the Yarn frontend build

+**NOTE** If you are already use a system that has yarn installed globally, you do not need to change your path.

 To run the Yarn frontend build, after [building the WAR file](#building-the-war-file), add the downloaded versions of Node and Yarn to your path:

 ```sh